sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/managing-code-insights-with-api.md

 }
 ```

-## Delete a Code Insight
+## Deleting a Code Insight

-Below is a GraphQL query that deletes a Code Insight by ID.
+Below is a GraphQL mutation that deletes a Code Insight by ID.

 ```gql
 mutation DeleteInsightView($id: ID!) {